-Before the famous Madame Tussaud‘s there was Mrs. Salmon’s Waxworks that was owned and operated by Mr. and Mrs. Salmon.
-Mrs. Salmon made and sold toys — Dutch, English, and French — and was said to be highly eccentric, even sleeping in a burial shroud.
-Mrs. Salmon’s also had modelling skills and used them to create life-sized dolls that resembled living people.
-Her waxworks became an instant hit and were publicized in the Tatler of 1710 and mentioned several times in the Spectator.
+Mrs. Salmon’s Waxworks were as popular as Madame Tussaud‘s exhibitions were in her time.
+Mrs. Salmon’s Waxworks was owned and operated by Mr. and Mrs. Salmon.
+She made and sold toys — Dutch, English, and French — and was said to be highly eccentric, even sleeping in a burial shroud.
+She had modelling skills and taught “wax portraiture” and sold glass eyes and molds to students.
+In addition, she used her skills to create life-sized dolls that resembled living people and used “clockworks” to make her figures move.
+She exhibited her wax figures at fairs, such as at Southwark and Bartholomew, and her waxworks became an instant hit and were publicized in the Tatler of 1710 and mentioned several times in the Spectator.

 In the late 1700s, it took 6d to gain entrance to Mrs. Salmon’s Waxworks.
 Inside there were two floors with numerous rooms and filled with a variety of wax figures.
 There was also a pastoral scene in one room complete with sheep, shepherds, and shepherdesses, and, in the center of the room was a miniature man-of-war sailing on a sea of glass.
 Many of the wax figures that visitors viewed were of royalty or famous people.
 For instance, visitors could see King George III, Queen Charlotte, and the Prince of Wales (later George IV), as well as the Princess Amelia lying in state.
 There was also Dr. Samuel Johnson, Admiral Horatio Nelson, and two famous political adversaries, William Pitt and Charles James Fox.
 The actress Mrs. Sarah Siddons was dressed as Queen Catherine, actor John Philip Kemble was clad as Rolla, and the English soothsayer and prophetess of the 1600s, Mother Shipton, offered a kick to visitors as they exited.